-Hi, my name is Ky, my pronouns are they/them/theirs, and I'd love to introduce myself!
+Hi, my name is Ky and I'd love to introduce myself!

 I am a neurodivergent and physically disabled mother, lactation consultant, nonprofit founder, public speaker, disability activist, and educator.
-My work is grounded in my lived experience and a deep commitment to inclusion and access, informed by federal protections such as the Americans with Disabilities Act (ADA).
+My work is grounded in my lived experience and a deep commitment to access and inclusion.

 I am a proud service dog and ambulatory wheelchair user, who uses my voice to challenge ableism and advocate for accessibility beyond minimum compliance.